JEMeyer/stable-diffusion-webui-docker/README.md

 Two Docker images are published to the GitHub Container Registry for each update:

-- `ghcr.io/jemeyer/stable-diffusion-webui:latest` - Image tagged with `latest` pointing to the most recent commit.
+- `ghcr.io/jemeyer/stable-diffusion-webui:latest` - Image tagged with `latest` pointing to the most recent published version.
 - `ghcr.io/jemeyer/stable-diffusion-webui:VERSION` - Image tagged with the specific released version from the source repo.
-- `ghcr.io/jemeyer/stable-diffusion-webui:hash_COMMIT_HASH` - Image tagged with the specific commit hash of the source repository.
-Used for ad-hoc builds
+- `ghcr.io/jemeyer/stable-diffusion-webui:main` - Image tagged with 'main' points to the most bleeding-edge container - this is built nightly off of the source repo's main branch.

 ## Usage

 ### Docker Run

-To use the most recent ComfyUI image, pull the `latest` tag:
+To use the most recent stable image, pull the `latest` tag:

 ```bash
 docker run -p 7861:7861 ghcr.io/jemeyer/stable-diffusion-webui